plotly/academy/_react/3-with-plotly.md

 }
 ```

-The we add a first version of the `onPlotClick` method to our `App` component where we only log out the passed `data`:
+Then we add a first version of the `onPlotClick` method to our `App` component where we only log out the passed `data`:

 ```JS
 // App.js